jesseinit/store-manager-backend/README.md

 Testing with Postman
 * Install Postman by following the link above.
 * Navigate to `localhost:3000` in Postman to access the application.
-* Use the API Documentation to access the endpoints available (link will be available soon).
+* Use the API Documentation to access the endpoints available.

 Running unit tests.
 * In an open terminal, navigate to the cloned project file.